Štefica Galić

-Štefica Galić (born 16 March 1963) is a Bosnian-Herzegovinian journalist and human rights activist.
+Štefica Galić (Штефица Галић; born 16 March 1963) is a Bosnian journalist and human rights activist.
 During the Croat–Bosniak War, Galić saved about a thousand people from internment in a detention camp.
 She is a vocal critic of nationalist politics.
 Since September 2019, Štefica Galić has been protected by the Bundestag.

 Wartime activities

 Štefica Galić is an ethnic Croat from the Herzegovinian town of Ljubuški, in southern Bosnia and Herzegovina.
 In 1992, the Croat–Bosniak War broke out, part of the larger Bosnian War and the more larger Yugoslav Wars.
 The Bosniaks of Ljubuški were rounded up by the Croatian Defence Council on 15 August 1993. Štefica Galić and her husband, photographer Nedjeljko "Neđo" Galić, worked to prevent the deportation of the Bosniaks of Ljubuški to the detention camps of Dretelj, Gabela, and Heliodrom.
 The Galićs falsified affidavits for the people interned in the camps to prove they had a relation outside of Bosnia and Herzegovina they could move to rather than stay at the camps.
 According to the testimonies gathered by the Gardens of the Righteous Worldwide organization, the couple rescued about a thousand people from camps, two thirds of the total Bosniak population of Ljubuški.

 Repulsed by the treatment of their fellow denizens, the Galićs moved with their three children to Prague, Czech Republic, in late 1993.
 They refused the benefits accorded to refugees, insisting that they were not the expelled ones.
 Homesickness forced them to return to Ljubuški a year later, where they were stigmatized as Yugo-nostalgics and "commies".
 Supporters have praised Štefica Galić as the "Schindler of Ljubuški".
 In 2019, Galić published an article about the murder of civilians in Ljubuški in 1993.